-C. Wal-Mart and Lang's Claims of "Clinical Strength" Are False & Misleading
+C. Wal-Mart's Claims of "Clinical Strength" Are False & Misleading

-15 75.
-When a product is touted as providing "clinical" results or strength, consumers 16 believe that means the product has been shown, in a clinical trial, to be effective.
-For example, 17 NAD has ruled even the statement that "a supplement has been 'used in several clinical 18 studies' can be reasonably understood by consumers to mean that it has been studied and19 shown to be efficacious."
+72. When a product is touted as providing "clinical" results or strength, consumers believe that means the product has been shown, in a clinical trial, to be effective.
+For example, NAD has ruled even the statement that "a supplement has been 'used in several clinical studies' can be reasonably understood by consumers to mean that it has been studied and shown to be efficacious."
+There are no clinical studies testing the efficacy of Equate CoQ10, as formulated, mass manufactured, and available to consumers on Wal-Mart shelves.

-20 76.
-There are no clinical studies testing the efficacy of Equate CoQ10, as 21 formulated, mass-manufactured, and available to consumers on Wal-Mart shelves.
+73. There are no clinical studies testing the efficacy of Equate CoQ10,as formulated, mass-manufactured, and available to consumers on Wal-Mart shelves.

-77. Instead, Wal-Mart and Lang base their "Clinical Strength" claim on Relative Bioavailability.
-But whatever that study's results, a substantial body of independent laboratory testing, including testing commissioned by Equate's supplier, Lang, including on behalf of Wal-Mart, shows that because it fails to rupture and adequately dissolve, Equate, as formulated, and as available to consumers on retail shelves after mass-manufacturing and distribution in the U.S., is not of comparable quality to that tested in Relative Bioavailability, and does not offer the "clinical" results or "strength" otherwise possibly suggested by Relative Bioavailability.
+74. Instead, Wal-Mart bases its "Clinical Strength" claim on Relative Bioavailability.
+But whatever that study's results, a substantial body of independent laboratory testing, including testing commissioned by Equate's supplier, including on behalf of Wal-Mart, shows that because it fails to rupture and adequately dissolve, Equate, as formulated, and as available to consumers on retail shelves after mass-manufacturing and distribution in the U.S., is not of comparable quality to that tested in Relative Bioavailability, and does not offer the "clinical" results or "strength" otherwise possibly suggested by Relative Bioavailability.

-D. Wal-Mart and Lang's Benefit Claims Are False & Misleading
+D. Wal-Mart's Benefit Claims Are False & Misleading

-78. While Wal-Mart and Lang's benefit claims (like "Helps support Heart Health" and "Promotes healthy blood pressure levels") may be literally true since CoQ10 can offer such benefits if supplements are carefully formulated, manufactured, and handled, defects in Equate's formulation, manufacturing, or distribution chain resulting in CoQ10 softgels with frequent rupture failures and suboptimal dissolution, render the statements as used on Equate misleading, especially in combination with other efficacy and comparative claims.
+75. While Wal-Mart's benefit claims (like "Helps support Heart Health" and "Promotes healthy blood pressure levels") may be literally true since CoQ10 can offer such benefits if supplements are carefully formulated, manufactured, and handled, defects in Equate's formulation, manufacturing, or distribution chain resulting in CoQ10 softgels with frequent rupture failures and suboptimal dissolution, render the statements as used on Equate misleading, especially in combination with other efficacy and comparative claims.

-E. Wal-Mart and Lang's Comparison to Qunol is False & Misleading
+E. Wal-Mart's Comparison to Qunol is False & Misleading